lewagon/dotfiles/01-Ruby/03-Iterators-Blocks/03-Beautify-my-code/README.md

 ## Specs

 - Refactor `#shuffle_word` and `quote_prime_numbers` to make these methods efficient and readable.
 You can focus on what rubocop tells you to guide you.
+There is an error with the `quote_prime_numbers` method, find it and fix it!